Listen, do you hear the evening wind howl and the lazy crickets call? It’s almost that special time – it’s storytime!

-Folklore are tales, legends, superstitions of a particular ethnic population.
-In Igbo culture and other African societies, story telling is unique, such that it is a passage to transmit the tradition of a place from one generation to another.
-These tales convey the history, ancient messages and old knowledge.
+Folklores are tales, legends, superstitions of a particular ethnic population.
+In Igbo culture and other African societies, storytelling is unique, such that it is a passage to transmit the tradition of a place from one generation to another.
+These tales convey history, ancient messages, and old knowledge.
 They teach morals and virtues to younger people.
-I’m privileged to remember some tales I was told by Grandma.
-I was very close to the older folk in the community and it seemed I learned a lot fast.
+I’m privileged to remember some stories Grandma told me.
+I was very close to the older folk in the community, and it seemed I learned a lot fast.
 I loved and still adore rural life.
 During school holidays, I travel with my aunt to stay with my Grandma (God rest their souls).
-I learned rodent hunting, swimming, wrestling and other kinds of play from boys of my age.
-Countryside life was one of simplicity and I enjoyed every moment.
+I learned rodent hunting, swimming, wrestling, and other kinds of play from boys of my age.
+Countryside life was one of simplicity, and I enjoyed every moment.

-On one occasion, I recall traveling with my aunt and in the hurry forgot all my shorts save from the one I went on.
-As my Grandma had no boy and so couldn’t provide shorts I was made to wear skirts.
-It amuses me till this day when I remember this.
-I played with other kids in a red skirt!
-I was very little then, but coming from town I knew playing naked wasn’t my thing.
-So I went with skirts.
-My family still tease me.
-They call me Mr Piper, after the kilt-wearing Scottish wrestler and we laugh over it.
+On one occasion, I recall traveling with my aunt and, in the hurry of packing, forgot all my shorts save from the one I went on.
+As my Grandma had no boy and couldn’t provide shorts, I was made to wear skirts.
+It amuses me to this day when I remember this.
+I played around the hamlet with other kids in a red skirt!
+I was small then, but coming from a town, I preferred wearing a skirt to playing naked.
+My family still tease me when we remember the story.
+They call me Mr. Piper, after the kilt-wearing Scottish wrestler, and we laugh over it.

 Start blogging now.

 Most times, tales are told in the evening, after dinner.
-In extended and nuclear families, tales are normally told near a charcoal fire outside, preferably under the shed of a tree, on a moon light night.
-If the tale was to be heard by all, then it will be somewhere more open, like the village square.
-The story teller most times will be an elderly person.
-The little ones will sit still, listen and watch them.
-I guess this was the origin of my interest in story telling.
+In extended and nuclear families, tales are typically told near a charcoal fire outside, preferably under the shed of a tree, on a moonlight night.
+If the story was to be heard by all, then it will be somewhere more open, like the village square.
+The storyteller most times is an older adult.
+The little ones will sit still, listen and watch him.
+I guess this was the origin of my interest in storytelling and African folklore.

 Learn more about Igbo culture here.

 The Tortoise is the primary actor or villain in Igbo tales.
-He is portrayed as a shrewd person who cunningly gets what he wants and sometimes fails.
+He is portrayed as an intelligent person who cunningly gets what he wants and sometimes fails.
 According to my Grandma and my aunt, Alibo is the name of the Tortoise wife.
-I can’t remember the son’s name but this will not matter.
+I can’t remember the son’s name, but this will not matter.
 There are other notable characters in African folklore.
-There is the dog, snake, boar, elephant, lion, crocodile, cricket, leopard and the rest.
+There is the dog, snake, boar, elephant, lion, crocodile, cricket, leopard, and the rest.
+Each bears a unique name.
 Mind you, the names one ethnic group give their characters may differ from another.
-I hope you enjoy my tales.
+I hope you enjoy these nostalgic tales.
+Welcome again.